core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 The IETF does not define a mandatory protocol to accomplish CoAP group creation. {{RFC7390}} defined an experimental protocol for configuring memberships of CoAP groups for unsecured group communication, based on JSON-formatted configuration resources.
 The experiment is concluded as showing that the protocol has not been considered for deployment and use.

-For IPv6 CoAP groups, common multicast address ranges from which group addresses can be taken are ff1x::/16 and ff3x::/16.
+For IPv6 CoAP groups, this document does not suggest or recommend any particular multicast address ranges from which group addresses can be taken.
+It is up to network operators and managers to appropriately select addresses from the multicast address space, according with the intended multicast address scope.

 To create an application group, a configuring entity may configure a resource or a set of resources on CoAP endpoints, such that a CoAP request sent to a group URI by a configured CoAP client will be processed by one or more CoAP servers that have the matching URI path configured.
 These servers are the members of the application group.